Kathleen Basford: Life

+Work

+Fuchsia Plant Breeding

 In the late 1940s Basford began cultivating and hybridising species of fuchsia.
 She took evening classes on botany at Manchester University.
 In 1952, she wrote a paper for the Journal of the Fuchsia Society describing a hybrid fuchsia from a New Zealand fuchsia and a Mexico fuchsia, proving this form of flower existed 20–30 million years ago.
 This was used as evidence for continental drift and the continents had separated.

-This earned her a job at the Botany Department at the University of Manchester, where she worked with geneticist S. C. Harland.
-She studied her M.S on the genetic and morphogenetic effects of radiation on groundsel plant material.